SkillsUnion/tamkeen-cloud/1.1-basic-it-infrastructure-&-setup/0-exercise-command-line.md

 # Exercise

 Run each of the above commands with local files and folders.
-Verify file and folder changes in Ubuntu File Manager or MacOS Finder.
+Verify file and folder changes in your machine:

 - Part 1: Navigation
   - Tasks on moving through directories (`cd`, `ls`).